SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: SHIFT Design

-Before invoking \verb|ibv_modify_qp| to configure the backup QP with QP route attributes, SHIFTLib queries the necessary remote backup QP route attributes from the KV storage using the remote default attributes.
-Similarly, remote backup memory region attributes are queried prior to their first use, which occurs when SHIFTLib first attempts to send to the backup RNIC.
-All retrieved attributes are then cached locally to avoid redundant queries.
+Before invoking \code{ibv_modify_qp} to configure a backup QP, SHIFTLib queries the KV store for the remote backup QP route attributes using the remote default route attributes.
+SHIFTLib similarly queries remote backup memory region attributes on demand, before their first use, which occurs when SHIFTLib first attempts to send on the backup RNIC.
+Retrieved attributes are cached to avoid redundant queries.